Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 ## Proposed Proof of Concept for Option A

 Option A is our preferred alternative.
+However, before implementing in Tanager we need to test the usage of random GUIDs and partitions via simulation.

-A plan to test it:
+A plan to test it via script:

-- Create `Documents` and `References` with reference IDs as uuids for the primary key
+- Create `Documents` and `References` with reference IDs as GUIDs for the primary key
-- Insert a million records to start.
+- Insert a million rows into each table to start.
 (We'd really like to get more like 100 million in order to get the right order of magnitude for large districts, but a test like that takes a long time.)
+Use randomly generated GUIDs.
   - Monitor index fragmentation with the tools from [this presentation](https://www.youtube.com/watch?v=nc4CMo7VSPo), and do index maintenance as necessary
 - Compare insert performance.
 - Compare query performance with a couple of likely scenarios.
 - Compare storage requirements.
-- Repeat with bigints as primary keys with sequential ordering
+- Repeat with bigints as primary keys with sequential ordering as a baseline comparison

-## Early notes to remove once saved elsewhere:

-- Deployment decision: install tables on the fly, use separate utility, or hybrid approach.
-Example: a separate connection string is provided, deployment occurs on post to an endpoint, and only sys admins can access that endpoint.
-- Generate schemas in MetaEd or C#?
-Relates closely to the item above.
-- Store JSON for fast retrieval and for change data capture
-  - As column or in a separate outbox table?
-  - If outbox, then not valuable for fast retrieval.
-  - If column, then do we need immediate updates on cascading key changes?